-Aerial facilities converted to underground, at the request of the County, mustshall comply with appropriate rates approved by the Washington Utilities and Transportation Commission (WUTC).
+Aerial facilities converted to underground, at the request of the County, must comply with appropriate rates approved by the Washington Utilities and Transportation Commission (WUTC).

-The County's 6Six-year Transportation Improvement Plan, Surface and Stormwater Capital Facilities Plan and WastewaterSewer Utility Capital Facilities Plan isare available to all utilities and servesserve as the County's initial notice to utilities of planned improvements that may require utility adjustments or relocations.
+The County's 6-year Transportation Plan, Surface and Stormwater Capital Facilities Plan and Wastewater Capital Facilities Plan is available to all utilities and serves as the County's initial notice to utilities of planned improvements that may require utility adjustments or relocations.
 All utilities shall, within the limits of standard business practice, make available appropriate short or long range development plans to the County.
 In addition, utilities agree to participate in the planning and design of all County administered projects as defined in the Kitsap County Public Works Utilities Coordination Policy and Procedures document.
-All utilities are encouraged to attend the annual Utility Coordination meeting held the first quarter of each year.